ermiller24/executive_layer/README.md

 ## API Usage

-EIR implements the OpenAI API, so you can use it as a drop-in replacement for OpenAI's API:
+ExL implements the OpenAI API, so you can use it as a drop-in replacement for OpenAI's API:

 ### Basic Chat Completion